ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

     and its value can be used in the submission script without defining `--nodes`.

+!!! example "Job allocation rate calculation"
+    - In this example jobs steps of `1 min` duration (`test_duration`) are being launched in parallel from `4` nodes (`--nodes`) and `8` tasks per node (`--ntasks-per-node`), for a total of `32` tasks.
+    - If `32` tasks where launched every minute in distinct jobs the job allocation rate would be above the empirical limit of `10` jobs per minute.
+    - Thus, the use of GNU parallel is justified.

 ### Running multiple GNU parallel jobs per job step

 If a jobs contains a massive amounts of very small job steps, it can be limited by the rate in which job steps can be launched.
 The scheduler stores keep some information for each job step in a database, and with multiple small steps launching in parallel the throughput limits of the database system can exceeded affecting every job in the cluster.
 In these extreme cases, GNU parallel can limit the number of job steps by grouping multiple GNU parallel jobs in a single job step.

+!!! info "When should job step be grouped with GNU parallel jobs?"
+    As a rule of thumb, if you are planning to execute jobs that launch more that 1000 job steps per minute, then please consider grouping job steps using [GNU parallel](https://www.gnu.org/software/parallel/).

 There are 2 options when lunching multiple GNU parallel jobs in a single jobs step, the GNU parallel jobs of the step can be launched in a script or in a function.

 === "GNU parallel jobs in a function"
     !!! example "Submission script"